PennLINC/xcp_d/docs/workflows.rst

 :func:`~xcp_d.workflows.bold.postprocessing.init_prepare_confounds_wf`,
 :func:`~xcp_d.interfaces.censoring.GenerateConfounds`

-The confound regressor configurations in the table below are implemented in XCP-D, with ``36P`` as the default.
-In addition to the standard confound regressors selected from fMRIPrep outputs, custom confounds can be added as described in :ref:`usage_custom_confounds`.
-If you want to use custom confounds, without any of the nuisance regressors described here, use ``--nuisance-regressors custom``.
+XCP-D supports several different confound regressor strategies.
+In addition to the built-in regressor sets described below, users may design their own confound configuration files and use those instead.
+The default confound regressor set depends on the mode in which XCP-D is run- this corresponds to ``--nuisance-regressors auto``.

 If you want to skip the denoising step completely, you can use ``--nuisance-regressors none``.

 .. important::
-   Starting in version 0.4.0, if motion parameters were filtered earlier in the workflow, the filtered motion parameters (including FD, and any squared or derivative regressors) will be used in the confound regression step.
+   Starting in version 0.4.0, if users request motion parameter filtering, filtered motion parameters (including FD, and any squared or derivative regressors) will be used for both outlier detection and confound regression.

+   Before that release, filtered motion parameters were only used for outlier detection.

 .. list-table:: Confound